logzio/logz-docs/_source/logzio_collections/_prometheus-sources/telegraf-vsphere.md

 <!-- info-box-start:info -->
-The above integration scrapes all Vmware Vsphere metrics available on your machine.
+The above integration scrapes all Vmware Vsphere metrics available on your machines.
 If you wish to include or exclude specific metrics, add them to the inputs file as described [here](https://github.com/influxdata/telegraf/blob/release-1.19/plugins/inputs/vsphere/README.md).
 {:.info-box.note}
 <!-- info-box-end -->